Prime exceptional divisors on holomorphic symplectic varieties and monodromy-reflections: Appendix: A calculation of an ample cone

 Proof of Part \ref{lemma-item-Y-has-A-1-singularities}) The image $\pi(E)\subset Y$ has codimension $2$ in $Y$, by Lemma \ref{lemma-line-bundle-e+2f-is-nef} and Claim \ref{claim-equality-of-two-pullbacks}.
 These results show, furthermore, that the restriction of $\pi$ to $E$ factors through $\beta_1$ and a dominant birational map from $M_H(v+v_0)$ to $\pi(E)$.
 Hence, the generic fiber of $\restricted{\pi}{E}$ is a smooth rational curve.
 Part \ref{lemma-item-Y-has-A-1-singularities} thus follows from Proposition \ref{prop-dissident-locus} (see also Namikawa's classification of singularities in section 1.8 of \cite{namikawa}).
 This completes the proof of Lemma \ref{lemma-ample-cone}. \end{proof} }

 {\bf Acknowledgements:} This work was influenced by S. Druel's talk at the workshop ``Holomorphically symplectic varieties and moduli spaces'', which took place at the Universite des Sciences et Technologies de Lille, in June 2009.
 I thank S. Druel for his clear exposition of his interesting work on the divisorial Zariski decomposition \cite{druel}, and for correcting inaccuracies in an earlier draft of this paper.
 I would like to express my gratitude to the organizers, Dimitri Markushevich and Valery Gritsenko, for the invitation to participate in the workshop, their hospitality, and for their wonderful work organizing this stimulating workshop.
 The paper is influenced by the work of Brendan Hassett and Yuri Tschinkel \cite{hassett-tschinkel-conj,hassett-tschinkel}.
 I thank them for communicating to me a draft of their recent preprint on the subject \cite{hassett-tschinkel-monodromy}.
 Section \ref{sec-deformation-equivalence} elaborates on ideas found already in \cite{hassett-tschinkel-monodromy}.
 I thank Brendan also for reading an early draft of the proof of Theorem \ref{thm-2}.
 I thank Misha Verbitsky for answering my questions about his preprint \cite{verbitsky}.
+I thank Valery Gritsenko for pointing out reference \cite[Corollary 3.4]{GHS-K3}.
+I thank Kota Yoshioka for pointing out the relationship between sections 2 and 3 of his paper \cite{yoshioka-irreducibility}, and section \ref{sec-sufficient-conditions} above.